Master by coursework

 You may exit this course early and apply to graduate with the following award, provided you have satisfied the requirements indicated for that award during your enrolment in this master's course:

 - Graduate Diploma of Engineering after successful completion of 48 credit points of study with a minimum of 24 credit points at level 5.

 Progression to further studies

-This degree may serve as a pathway to a higher degree by research.
-Students will need to demonstrate a strong academic record in their prior and/or current studies.
+Successful completion of this course may provide a pathway to a higher degree by research.
+You will need to demonstrate a strong academic record in your prior and/or current studies.

-Students considering a research degree are advised to consult the course coordinator in regards to course progression.
+If you are considering a research degree you are advised to consult the course coordinator in regards to course progression.